thunderbird/webext-support/auxiliary-apis/LegacyMenu/README.md

 ## Objective

-Use this API to add menu entries to the Thunderbird UI, as long as it is not yet possible with built-in APIs (like the menus API).
+Use this API to add menu items to the Thunderbird UI, as long as it is not yet possible with built-in APIs (like the menus API).

 ## Usage

-In order to add a menu to a window, you first need to get the handle to that window.
-The most simple way is to request all open windows and listen to newly opend windows and pass the received window handles to a method, which adds the menu entries (if needed).
+In order to add a menu item to a window, you first need to get the handle to that window.
+The most simple way is to request all currently open windows and listen for newly opened windows and pass the received window handles to a method, which adds the menu items (if needed).
 A background script could look like the following:

 ```
 (async function() {